ctfpilot/ctfd-manager/README.md

 - `ctfd-pages`: Will store the uploaded pages to CTFd.
 The manager will automatically create and update this ConfigMap when pages are uploaded through the service.
 - `challenge-configmap-hashset`: Will store a hashset of uploaded challenges and pages, in order to track changes.
 The manager will automatically create and update this ConfigMap when challenges or pages are uploaded through the service.
 - `mapping-map`: Should store a mapping of category and difficulty slugs to category names.
 Will be used to dynamically change the "category" field in challenges.
 See the [Category and Difficulty Mapping](#category-and-difficulty-mapping) section for more information.

+> [!NOTE]
+> **Namespace Requirement:**
+> All challenge and page ConfigMaps, as well as required configuration, **must be located in the namespace specified by the `NAMESPACE` environment variable** for the manager.
+The manager can run in a different namespace, but will only watch and manage resources in the namespace defined by `NAMESPACE`.
+Ensure your service account and RBAC permissions allow access to this namespace.

 ### Running the application